LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 Examples for what is possible with long context

-Additionally, many times we want to have a model that is adapted to a specific task we have, in such case a common approach is to take a dataset that fits this specific task and take a foundational large language model, like LLaMA, and fine-tune the LLaMA model on that dataset to be able to yield adapted results.
-With LongNet and its huge context, we can provide the dataset as context to the model, and have it yield adapted results without fine-tuning.
+Additionally, many times we want to adapt a model to a specific task.
+In such case, a common approach is to fine-tine a foundational large language model on a task-specific dataset.
+With LongNet’s huge context, we can provide the dataset as context, and have it yield adapted results without fine-tuning.

 Until LongNet, existing methods struggled with long sequences.
-They either have a high computational complexity or a limited model expressivity, which made it difficult to scale up the context length.
+They either suffer from high computational complexity or a limited model expressivity.
+This made it difficult to scale up the context length.

 Improving the Attention Mechanism

-LongNet can scale sequence length to one billion tokens and is doing so without scarifying the performance on shorter sequences and the key component that allows that is dilated attention which was introduced as part of the LongNet research paper.
+LongNet scales sequence length to one billion tokens and is doing so without scarifying performance on shorter sequences.
+The key component that allows that is dilated attention, which is introduced as part of the LongNet research paper.

 Standard Self-Attention